 What is this?

-Click and hold anywhere to trigger a Reverberating Super Burst — a coordinated wave of activity that ripples across the population.
-RSBs show up in cultures of stem-cell-derived neurons during early development, and are hypothesized to strengthen network connections as neurons wire together.
+Click and hold anywhere to trigger a Reverberating Super Burst — a coordinated wave seen in cultures of stem-cell-derived neurons during early development, thought to help wire networks together.
+The more you fire them, the more the network bursts on its own.

-The strip at the bottom is the summed population firing rate — a rough stand-in for a local field potential (LFP).
-Watch it spike when an RSB fires.
+The strip at the bottom is the summed firing rate — a rough stand-in for a local field potential (LFP).
+It spikes when an RSB fires.

-For the math and neuroscience behind the simulation — tuning curves, Poisson spiking, population codes, decoding — read the deep dive:
+For the math and neuroscience — tuning curves, Poisson spiking, population codes, decoding — read the deep dive:

 Tuning curves — the explainer